te2dy/marianne/.github/README.md

 **Marianne.**

-A minimalist theme ideal for writers, journalists and all bloggers who want to showcase their texts.
+A minimalist theme ideal for writers, journalists and all bloggers who want to share their texts.

 ## Description